boots-edu/textbook/source/text/4-classes/methods.md

 ```
 {: .no-run}

-> Note that we don’t need to know how the line is represented to use this method.
-If we have a line and want it’s length, we simply call the getLength method.
+> Note that we don't need to know how the line is represented to use this method.
+If we have a line and want it's length, we simply call the getLength method.
 This is *important* because in the future we might change the internal representation of a line, but this method would still work if we rewrote it.
 The calling program would not need to change.

 Let's try it: